-The lovely little shopping streets that criss-cross over Amsterdam’s finest canals are packed with some of our favourite stores including Dutch fashion megabrand Scotch and Soda, Marc’s favourite clothing stores: Vans, Carhartt and vintage boutique Zipper and my favourite concept store “Things I Like, Things I Love”.
+The lovely little shopping streets that criss-cross over Amsterdam’s finest canals are packed with some of our favourite stores including Dutch fashion megabrand Scotch and Soda, Marc’s favourites – Vans, Carhartt and vintage boutique Zipper and the lovely concept store “Things I Like, Things I Love”.
 In between there are no end of eateries beckoning you in for a quick snack, or a lengthy lunch over a good glass of wine.
 Plan carefully, and choose well and you’ll find that the 9 streets are as much about great dining as they are about great shopping.

 There are so many places to eat on these canal corners that that we’ve not covered every single restaurant and cafe, but rather given you some highlights to consider: